mostypc123/linux-commands-for-terminal/README.md

-# linux-commands-for-terminal
+# Linux commands for terminal
-Linux commands for terminal- shorter commands for Linux.
-Example: py3, no python3
+This is a way to commands in terminal is shorter.